 Societal and family pressures and lack of acceptance can cause anxiety and depression and other mental health issues.
 This is why it's important that you receive counseling and support throughout and even after your transition.
 It is also important to have emotional support from other people, such as from a support group or from close friends and family.

 Recognizing and treating gender dysphoria early can reduce the chance of depression, emotional distress, and suicide.
 Being in a supportive environment, being free to express your gender identity in a way that makes you comfortable, and understanding your options for treatment can help relieve anxiety and depression.

 Different treatments can relieve symptoms of gender dysphoria.
 However, reactions from others to the person's transition including social and legal difficulties during the transitioning process can continue to create problems with work, family, religious, and social life.
 Having a strong personal support network and choosing providers with expertise in transgender health greatly improve the outlook for people with gender dysphoria.

 When to Contact a Medical Professional

 American Psychiatric Association.
+Gender dysphoria.
+In: American Psychiatric Association.
 Diagnostic and Statistical Manual of Mental Disorders.
 5th ed.
 Arlington, VA: American Psychiatric Publishing.
-2013.
+2013:451-460.

 Shafer LC.
 Sexual disorders and sexual dysfunction.
 In: Stern TA, Fava M, Wilens TE, Rosenbaum JF, eds.
 Massachusetts General Hospital Comprehensive Clinical Psychiatry.
 2nd ed.
 Philadelphia, PA: Elsevier; 2016:chap 36.

 White PC.
-Disorders of sexual development.
+Sexual development and identity.
 In: Goldman L, Schafer AI, eds.
-Goldman's Cecil Medicine.
-25th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 233.
+Goldman-Cecil Medicine.
+26th ed.
+Philadelphia, PA: Elsevier; 2020:chap 220.